 For additional coats, make sure you do not let your first can of paint run out.
 You will want to mix the remainder with the next can to ensure the paint you apply remains a nice, even shade.
 We also recommend that when painting walls, you work from the top down.
 Finally, make sure you always have a sufficiently loaded roller.
 If you find yourself needing to use pressure, it means there isn’t enough paint on the roller cover.

 As always, The Painting Company is here to help with all your home painting projects.
-If you have any questions about our products and services, speak to one of our friendly customer service team members today in our Arizona, Nevada, and Colorado offices.
+If you have any questions about our products and services, speak to one of our friendly customer service team members today in our Arizona, and Nevada offices.